 The School of Pennsylvania Ballet is proud to announce the new Herbert and Joyce Kean Scholarship Fund for Boys that allows boys to explore ballet’s non-traditional form of athletic activity while helping them realize their talent and passion.

 The Scholarship Fund provides full-tuition scholarships for boys ages 6 to 17 who are accepted into The School of Pennsylvania Ballet.
 At The School of Pennsylvania Ballet, we understand that ballet is in competition with football, basketball, hockey, baseball and other sports for the best male athletes.
-Accordingly, we assure the boys that start with us that they will be challenged athletically at the same time they are enriched artistically During the 35-week school year the students receive intensive instruction in classical ballet technique, partnership, men’s classes as well as modern dance, Pilates and weight lifting.
+Accordingly, we assure the boys that start with us that they will be challenged athletically at the same time they are enriched artistically During the 35-week school year the students receive intensive instruction in classical ballet technique, partnership, men’s classes as well as modern dance and Pilates.

 Students who receive scholarships are required to have excellent attendance and behavior.
 A poor record would deprive a student of a ballet scholarship.

 As performance is an important aspect of the training of a professional dancer, all students of The School of Pennsylvania Ballet will participate on a end of the year performance and some of them would be afforded the opportunity to be cast for appropriate roles in Pennsylvania Ballet’s annual production of George Balanchine’s The Nutcracker.
 Higher level students may have the opportunity to be chosen to dance among the company members to participate in some of the Company’s repertoire with roles consistent with their level of training and development.
 In these cases the Pennsylvania Ballet’s Artistic Director and Ballet Masters cast the students from the School for company ballets.